Khloe Kardashian Was In Tears After Daughter True’s Birthday Due To Tristan Thompson Drama

 The pair split back in February and have been trying to figure out their co-parenting situation ever since.

 Following the split, Kardashian opened up about not wanting to date yet.
-The reality star said that she loved her life as it is, and that she was busy just trying to enjoy her time with her daughter and the rest of her family.
+The reality star said that she loved her life as it is and that she was busy just trying to enjoy her time with her daughter and the rest of her family.

-Khloe also revealed that she never put a lot of pressure on dating, and that she’s currently not in the head space to tackle a relationship at the moment.
+Khloe also revealed that she never put a lot of pressure on dating and that she’s currently not in the headspace to tackle a relationship at the moment.

-Fans can see more of Khloe Kardashian’s life by following her on social media, or tuning into the new season of KUWTK on September 8.
+Fans can see more of Khloe Kardashian’s life by following her on social media or tuning in to the new season of KUWTK on September 8.